Aircraft carrier: Brazil

 In December 2017, the Brazilian Navy confirmed the purchase of HMS Ocean for (GBP) £84.6 million (equivalent to R$359.5M and US$113.2M) and renamed her Atlântico.
 The ship was decommissioned from Royal Navy service in March 2018.
 The Brazilian Navy commissioned the carrier on 29 June 2018 in the United Kingdom.
-After undertaking a period of maintenance in the UK, the ship travelled to its new home port, Arsenal de Marinha do Rio de Janeiro (AMRJ) in order to be fully operational by 2020.
+After undertaking a period of maintenance in the UK, the ship travelled to its new home port, Arsenal de Marinha do Rio de Janeiro (AMRJ) to be fully operational by 2020.
 The ship displaces 21,578 tonnes, is 203.43 m long and has a range of 8000 nmi.

 Before leaving HMNB Devonport for her new homeport in Rio's AMRJ, Atlântico underwent operational sea training under the Royal Navy's Flag Officer Sea Training (FOST) program.

 On 12 November 2020, Atlântico was redesignated "NAM", for "multipurpose aircraft carrier" (Navio Aeródromo Multipropósito), from "PHM", for "multipurpose helicopter carrier" (Porta-Helicópteros Multipropósito), to reflect the ship's capability to operate with fixed-wing medium-altitude long-endurance unmanned aerial vehicles as well as crewed tiltrotor VTOL aircraft.